LADSoft/OrangeC/doc/adl.md

     </Opcode
 ```

-where again values enclosed in {} are optional literals and other values outside the '' pairs are literal.
+where again values enclosed in {} are optional literals and other characters outside the '' pairs are literal.

 In the following Operand node: